MaartenVdBulcke/clustering-challenge/README.md

 ## six features
-A first glimpse at silhouette plots with six features is that is silhouette scores are not improving.
+A first glimpse at silhouette plots with six features learns that silhouette scores are not improving.
 Probably it will not be easy to find a good combination of six features.

 A problem with the search for a good combination of six features is that it takes a while to compute all the different feature combinations.
 A choice has to be made:
 * will I run all the feature combinations, in that way ensuring that I will not miss the good one, if that one exists.
-The downside is that it will take some time going through the results of all those combinations.
+The downside is that it will take some time going through the results of all those combinations too.
 * will I drop a certain amount of features to speed up the combination loop?
 The problem with that is: how do choose the features to drop?
 There is randomness in play there.

-In the main.py file a first attempt at investigating six features is done.
-Unfortunately this is still a work in progress.
+In the main.py file, a first attempt at investigating six features is being made.
+Unfortunately, this is still a work in progress.

 # The bearings test